kstrafe/Cxy/documentation/rationale.md

             |
             | customstrings/  | UTF8String.tul

-Suppose all but the a/ subtree is pure. array, datastructures, and customstrings are all pure subtrees.
+Suppose all but the a/ sub-tree is pure. array, datastructures, and customstrings are all pure sub-trees.
 In fact, all containing files have to be pure in this case.
 Now suppose that Aa wishes to use UTF8String, but so does B. Is this allowed?
 Yes!
 Because they're pure it's perfectly valid and even encouraged!
 This way we move as much of the logic to the pure modules.
 This improves